jokergoo/ComplexHeatmap-reference/book/02-single_heatmap.md

 <img src="02-single_heatmap_files/figure-html/split_dendrogram-2.png" width="499.2" style="display: block; margin: auto;" />

-If you want to combine splitting from `cutree()` and other categorical variables, you need to generate the classes from `cutree()` in the first place, append to e.g. `row_split` as a data frame and then send it to `row_split` argument.
+If you want to combine splitting from `cutree()` and other categorical variables, you need to generate the partitions from `cutree()` in the first place, append to e.g. `row_split` as a data frame and then send it to `row_split` argument.